 What to Expect

 Since drop-in Writing Partners do not read papers before the session, you’ll spend time at the beginning explaining the assignment.
 Then, the Writing Partner will read your draft for 10-15 minutes and ask you to do some work using the second copy of your essay.

-Sometimes 10-15 minutes is not enough to read the entire paper, but its almost always enough to give you substantial help.
+Sometimes 10-15 minutes is not enough to read the entire paper, but it is almost always enough to give you substantial help.
 The Writing Partner will ask questions to help you clarify your meaning, as well as give you advice about effective strategies for structure, analysis, and developing a thesis.

-We won’t tell you exactly what do to fix your essay, but we will help you figure out strategies for revision and prompt you to take notes on the suggestions that arise.
+We won’t tell you exactly what to do to improve your essay, but we will help you figure out strategies for revision and prompt you to take notes on the suggestions that arise.
 Writing Partners can also help you with grammar and style, although not by proofreading your whole essay; instead, the two of you might edit a paragraph together, looking for suggestions that you can then incorporate into the rest of your paper.

 The Writing Center is on the second level of the Center for Teaching and Learning in Sterling Library.
 Take the stairwell near the York St. entrance to the mezzanine.
 The tutoring offices are at the top of the stairs.
 For elevator access, enter the Poorvu Center and head to the right.
 You’ll see an elevator on your left.